10 Reasons Why eBooks Are Better Than Print

 7. eBooks Give You Better Access to Indie Titles

-It may seem strange to think than an electronic device could have less of an impact on the environment than traditional books, but eReaders take fewer resources to create than a modest number of books.
+It may seem strange to think than an electronic device could have less of an impact on the environment than traditional books, but eReaders can take fewer resources to create than a large number of books.
 Manufacturing one Kindle produces as much CO2 as producing 30 print books.
 Most avid readers will offset this figure in less than a year by switching to eBooks.
-While paper can be recycled, the paper recycling process itself can cause excess environmental pollution because of the sludge that is produced during the de-inking process.
+While paper can be recycled, the paper recycling process itself can cause environmental pollution because of the sludge that is produced during the de-inking process.

-9. eBooks can be Read in the Dark
+9. eBooks Can Be Read in the Dark

-10. New Releases are Usually Cheaper as eBooks
+10. New Releases Are Usually Cheaper as eBooks

 eBooks Are Here to Stay